As providers of mold testing in Denver, our clients commonly ask us: How can I tell if I have mold hiding behind walls or under floorboards?

-This is often of particular concern if you’ve experienced a flood in the past or if you’ve moved into a new home.
-The former owner may have thought they had taken care of the flood damage, unaware that unless it was treated and dehumidified by a professional property restoration company, certified in water damage repair, mold can become a problem months after the flood or leak.
+This is often of particular concern for those who’ve experienced a flood in the past or have moved into a new home.
+A former owner, for example, may think they’ve taken care of flood damage or a leaky pipe, unaware that unless it was treated and dehumidified by a professional restoration company, mold can become a problem months after exposure.

-Thermography is the use of an infrared imaging and measurement camera to “see” and “measure” thermal energy emitted from an object.
-High technology infrared thermography cameras are used to assist in finding moisture with little or no physical demolition of the premises and without disruption of the building’s occupants.
+Thermography is the use of an infrared imaging and measurement camera to see and measure thermal energy emitting from an object.

-If it was a one-time leak and mold grew, but has since dried due to elimination of water and air movement, then you will not be able to detect any temperature difference, and therefore not be able to detect any mold growth.
+Conversely, if it was a one-time leak and mold grew, but the affected area has since dried due to time, infrared thermography cameras will not be able to detect a temperature difference, and subsequently, they will not be able to detect mold.

 Visual Mold Test

-If mold is growing in a home, we recommend the use of an industrial hygienist to conduct a mold spore count in the area affected, as well as 2 other control areas to test the quality of the air, and determine whattypes of mold are growing.
-The spore samples are sent to a laboratory for testing and the hygienist will be able to break the results down into the various fungal families and determine what quantities of mold are present within those families.
+Spore samples are sent to a laboratory for testing and the hygienist will be able to break the results down into the various fungal families and determine what quantities of mold are present within those groups.

-If you’re concerned about the health risks while waiting for experts, you may consider sealing off the suspect room in order to protect your family from harm and illness.
+If you’re concerned about health risks while waiting for expert remediation, you may consider sealing off the suspect room to protect your family or occupants.